Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-KiranYesley.md

 - debugged speed of new character class - 20 minutes

 ## 2025-05-31
-- debugged the turning motion (for the most part) - 10 minutes
+- debugged the turning motion- 15 minutes
 - made the traveling from one end to the other side work - 20 minutes